 From management training to management learning.

-We at CQ Net even thing that learning understood as a process (Hager 2004) will be the very foundation of growth and progress in the future.
+We at CQ Net - Management skills for everyone! even think that learning understood as a process (Hager 2004) will be the very foundation of growth and progress in the future.
 This claim is not just our opinion, but strongly supported by evidence into how to maximize the transfer of learning.

 Putting ourselves into the shoes of a knowledge worker, we will explore the shortcomings of contemporary management training programs and outline a scenario for a 21st century management learning approach.

 Corporate management training from a knowledge worker's point of view.

 Jeff is 30 years old and works for a technology multinational.
 He completed a master degree in business and engineering and got recently promoted to lead a team of software and mechanical engineers.
 The team of 12 people develops a new plant automation solutions following an agile development approach.